What to do in an 8-hour layover in London?

 For the London first-timers, leaving your baggage at Victoria station is extremely convenient since you are right in Central London with its main landmarks, the Buckingham Palace and the Big Ben.
 If you are lucky enough, you might catch the guards change.
 Jump back to the underground and head to the London bridge station to see the iconic Tower Bridge.
 Then, should you have time to take a break, simply grab a beer in a London pub or go for tea time.

 A sightseeing bus tour is always a good plan since it will give you a tour of the city in a short time.
-This way you are sure to see all the main spots.
-Or better, why not experience an Afternoon Tea in a double decker bus while visiting London’s best attractions?
+This way you are sure to see all the main spots like the London Eye and Westminster Abbey.
+Or better, why not experience an Afternoon Tea in a double-decker bus while visiting London’s best attractions?
+If you are a Harry Potter fan, you can also do a Harry Potter tour which will take you to some of the filming locations for the movies.

 If you are unsure if you have time to achieve all your stops, just ask the nice people at the information desks, they will be able to assist you more on your specific needs.